Is Your Car Insurance Tax Deductible in 2025?

 When is Auto Insurance Tax Deductible?

-Auto insurance premiums may be tax deductible under certain circumstances, primarily based on vehicle use and the taxpayer’s employment status.
-Deductibility hinges on whether the vehicle use is a business expense as defined by IRS guidelines.
+Auto insurance premiums are tax deductible under certain circumstances.
+They are based on vehicle use and the taxpayer’s employment status.
+Deductibility depends on whether the vehicle use is a business expense by the IRS.

 1. Business Use by Self-Employed and Small Business Owners